Alescev/ShodanEyes/README.md

 - Rate limiting is NOT implemented to prevent API exhaustion
 - Some fields might not be available for all hosts
 - API queries count against your Shodan API limits

+## Disclaimer

+This is an independent project that uses the publicly available Shodan API.
+"Shodan" is a trademark of Shodan HQ LLC.
+This tool is maintained by the community and is not officially supported by Shodan.